Gunivers/Bookshelf/docs/block.md

 `set`: Places a block (and associated blockstates) corresponding to the identifier stored on the executing entity.

-- The identifier must be given via the score `glib.blockId`.
+- The identifier must be given via the score `bs.blockId`.

 *Example:*

-Make the player named Steve put the block on top of him, corresponding to the identifier he has given on his score `glib.blockId`
+Make the player named Steve put the block on top of him, corresponding to the identifier he has given on his score `bs.blockId`

 ```
 # Once
-execute as Steve at @s positioned ~ ~2 ~ run function glib.block:set
+execute as Steve at @s positioned ~ ~2 ~ run function bs.block:set

 # See the result
 # Look above Steve